 The swamp blues pianist Marcia Ball flatly stated “Fess is what New Orleans piano is all about.
 It’s not just those wonderful runs and rhythms; it’s all that life experience and personality of his that comes through so clearly.
 You can hear the entire city in his playing.
 Fess was New Orleans.”
 He was also a boxer, a cook, a card shark, and, ultimately, a member of the Rock and Roll Hall of Fame.

 This according to “Professor Longhair” by Michael Point (Encyclopedia of the blues II pp. 785–86); this encyclopedia is one of many resources included in RILM music encyclopedias, an ever-expanding full-text compilation of reference works.

 Today would have been Fess’s 110th birthday!
-Above, a 1973 photograph by Michael P. Smith; below, performing around the same time.
+Below, performing around 1973.